KartikeyaPandey313/TubeSpirev1.2/README.md

 <details>
 <summary><strong>Is using this software legal?</strong></summary>
 <br>
-This software is a powerful tool, and you are responsible for using it ethically.
-It is intended for the legitimate archival of public content (e.g., your own creations, public domain media, research materials).
+This software is a tool, and you are responsible for using it ethically.
+It is intended for the legitimate archival of public content (e.g., your own creations, public domain media).
 Do not use this tool for piracy or copyright infringement.
-Always respect the content creators and the law.
 </details>
 <br>
 <details>
 <summary><strong>Why is FFmpeg required?</strong></summary>
 <br>
-Quality demands it.
-For most high-resolution content (1080p and above), YouTube delivers video and audio as separate streams.
-FFmpeg is the industry-standard tool required to merge—or "mux"—these streams into a single, flawless file.
-Without FFmpeg, you cannot achieve the highest quality downloads.
+For high-resolution content (1080p and above), YouTube delivers video and audio as separate streams.
+FFmpeg is the industry-standard tool required to merge ("mux") these streams into a single, flawless file.
 </details>
 <br>
 <details>
 <summary><strong>How is this better than online downloader websites?</strong></summary>
 <br>
-Online sites are often filled with ads, trackers, and malware, and they typically throttle your download speeds.
+Online sites are often filled with ads, trackers, and malware.
 TubeSpire is your own private, self-hosted instance.
-It is faster, infinitely safer, and respects your privacy.
-You control the hardware and the code.
-It's the difference between a public payphone and an encrypted satellite phone.
+It is faster, safer, and respects your privacy.
 </details>

 <p align="right"><a href="#-table-of-contents">↑ back to top</a></p>